cvxgrp/sccf/README.md

 ```

 ## Examples
-For the examples in the paper, and more, see the `examples` paper.
+For the examples in the paper, and more, see the `examples` folder.

 ## Run tests
 Run: